Debt Relief Notices

-The issue of the DRN will be the first official notification to your creditors that you have applied to have your debts written off – except for creditors with excludable debts, who will have to be consulted about having their debts included as permitted debts.
+The issue of the DRN will usually be the first official notification to your creditors that you have applied to have your debts written off.
+However, creditors with excludable debts, will be consulted beforehand about having their debts included as permitted debts.
 Your other creditors can object on certain specified grounds when they receive the DRN – see ‘Objections’ below.

-During the supervision period, your creditors will not be allowed to pursue any action against you for the recovery of debts covered by the DRN.
-This means that your creditors may not:
+During the supervision period, your creditors will not be allowed to take any action against you for the recovery of debts covered by the DRN.
+This means that your creditors cannot:

-However, if any of your debts were guaranteed by another person, the creditor may take action against that person.
+However, if any of your debts were guaranteed by another person, the creditor can take action against that person.

 Any of your creditors may apply to the Circuit Court if they object to the inclusion of the debts you owe them in the Debt Relief Notice.